menu

 Ignite is a Damaging Elemental Ailment that deals Fire Damage over time by default, and is typically inflicted by a Hit.
 The base Damage dealt by Ignite only accounts for the total Fire Damage in a Hit.
 Ignite does not stack by default and only the highest Damage Ignite on a target will deal its Damage.
 However, all inflicted Ignites will be present on a target and will remain for their full Duration, with the next highest Damage Ignite dealing its Damage once the current one expires.

-Some Skills or Unique items have special modifiers that interact with Ignite chance, such as Perfect Strike which has the modifier 'Always Ignites'.
+Some Skills or Unique items have special modifiers that interact with Ignite chance, such as Black Powder Blitz which has the modifier 'Always Ignites'.
 This modifier bypasses the chance to Ignite calculation, but can still only Ignite with Fire Damage by default.

 Magnitude of Ignite